July 29, 2020

 The first session in The 8:46 Series is scheduled for August 19 at 1 PM.
 Participants can choose one of 5 virtual webinar sessions.
 We encourage you to register now to reserve your place (because each session has a maximum of 150 participants.)
 After the webinar, we will provide you with some opportunities for action.

 The cost is $40 per participant.
+Click here to apply for a scholarship to help with this fee.

 - August 19th at 1 PM – Register here!